RoyalZSoftware/royal-data-ts/README.md

 # Royal Data TS
+🚀 Define your models and this package will handle the persistence

-🚀 This package is a simple library using the power of repositories to unify data access to several different sources.
+This package is a simple library using the power of repositories to unify data access to several different sources.

 ## Run the example in 4.738 seconds from now
 ```sh